JayneLawley/Credit_Card-Fraud_Analysis_Updated/README.md

 - Why these models: Both are interpretable, suitable for imbalanced data, and provide explainable results for business stakeholders

 **Evaluation Strategy**
-- Uses PR AUC (Precision-Recall Area Under Curve) as primary metric
+- Uses PR-AUC (Precision-Recall Area Under Curve) as primary metric
     - ROC-AUC can be misleading on imbalanced data; PR-AUC is usually more informative because it focuses on the positive class.
 Nevertheless, ROC AUC reports are included for completeness.

 **Threshold Analysis**